“It takes a village to raise a child.”

 This group of passionate professionals from ECH and SA Montessori have contributed countless hours to creating a strong partnership and a holistic model with well-articulated principles and a well-executed plan.
 It is our aim that we will document and share the ongoing journey under the auspice of ‘Montessori For Life‘ so that we might inspire other intergenerational projects.

-Construction of this village will begin soon, with the upcoming development being honoured with a traditional Aboriginal ‘Smoking Ceremony’ on Tuesday 19th November.
-The building process on such a large project is extensive and will take approximately two years.
+Construction of this village is well underway.
+The start of development was honoured with a traditional Aboriginal ‘Smoking Ceremony’ on Tuesday 19th November, 2019.
+The building process on such a large project is extensive and takes approximately two years, so we are over halfway through this timeline.
 This timeframe provides us with an ideal opportunity to thoughtfully plan our holistic model.
 The detailed forethought will ensure that when the centre is ready in late 2021, and the retired residents enter their new homes in early 2022, we will be ready to immediately facilitate a truly meaningful intergenerational community.

 We believe that every child who enters the world is already deserving of respect, support, meaning and connection – and that every elder, regardless of age or impediment, is still deserving of these same opportunities.